 An Environment group is asking for the community to help crown Christchurch as the most bio-diverse city in the world.

-iNaturalist NZ is asking for the Cantabrians to take part in the annual City Nature Challenge by taking photos of the environment around them.
+iNaturalist NZ is asking Cantabrians to take part in the annual City Nature Challenge by taking photos of the environment around them.

 The City Nature Challenge was created by the California Academy of Sciences initially for cities in the United States but has since grown in to an international event to help document native flora and fauna.